Quercus chrysolepis: Allergenicity

 The pollen of the canyon live oak is a severe allergen.
 Pollination occurs in spring.

 Uses

-Native Americans used the acorns of this species as a food staple, after leaching the tannins.
+The acorns are edible.
+Native Americans used them as a food staple after leaching the tannins.
 Its roasted seed is also used as a coffee substitute.

 The wood is strong, being referred to as 'maul oak' by European-American settlers who employed it for sledgehammers and wedges.
 It is sometimes used in paneling and especially as firewood.